jyutzler/Bridge-Systems/system.md

 #### Signing off at Game
 Any bid of game is a sign-off, though partner can proceed with a maximum (see Slam Bidding).

+## Two Over One
+A two-over-one response shows 10+ points and 4+ cards.
+It is forcing.
+2♥ over 1♠ shows 5+ cards.

+#### Opener's Rebids
+Opener responds naturally to clarify the hand.

+   * 2NT - balanced minimum
+   * 3NT - balanced maximum
+   * Rebid of original suit - 6+ cards or a strong 5
+   * Any other suit - 4+ cards (reverse does not imply extra strength)

+#### Responder's Rebids
+Responder promises to bid a second time unless unless opener’s rebid is at the game level, since opener could have 18 points (just short of a jump shift rebid).
+(This applies when responder is an unpassed hand.)
+If responder bids a second time, it is either in support of opener or an attempt to find a NT contract.
+A non-jump raise of opener’s first suit is invitational, usually with three-card support.

+1♠ — 2♣

+2♦

+   * 2♠, 2NT, 3♣, 3♦ = invitation to game (10–11 points).
+   * 2♥ = game force, could be conventional.
+   * 3♠ = game force with extras.
+   * 4♠ = game, no extras.

+1♥ — 2♣

+2♠
+   * 2NT, 3♣, 3♠ = invitation to game (10–11 points).
+   * 3♦ = game force, could be conventional.
+(Bidding 4♥ next would show extras.)
+   * 4♥ = game, no extras.

 ## Strong 2♣
 ﻿A 2♣ opening shows at least 22+ points, or the playing equivalent.